To pursue their dream of computing, International MSc Student Sultan Kazi, joined SDIPs to develop software for One Way Electrical.

 Being an international student, Sultan had concerns about moving to a different country without having visited before and not knowing the work culture, so they looked for support to find out more about securing a placement role on the 'Staffordshire Digital Innovation Partnerships' (SDIPs) programme.

 SDIPs is a university programme designed to bring together our students and graduates, local businesses, and university academics to collaborate on a project with the goal of developing a digital innovation for the business and giving students/graduates valuable paid work experience to enhance their future employability.

 Sultan received support from their tutors to help ease their nerves about the interview process.
 The tutors offered 1-to-1 practice interviews and provided tips and tricks to answering questions effectively and confidently.
-As a result, Sultan successfully joined an electrical company as a placement student to support a software development project.
+As a result, Sultan successfully joined One Way Electrical, an electrical company based in Longton, as a placement student to support a software development project.